CrackedPhos/nav-responsive/README.md

 # NavResponsive Blog Layout

-A responsive website built with **HTML** and **CSS**, featuring a **Dark/Light mode toggle**.
+A responsive website built with **HTML** and **CSS**, featuring a **Dark/Light mode**.
 This project demonstrates modern front-end practices including flexbox layouts, responsive design, and accessible typography.

 ---